An old saying inspires me

 If one only focuses on learning one technique, one may become an expert in that field; but if all techniques are learned together, one will be confused — and fail to master any of them.

 Laozi said: “The more he does for others, the more he has himself; the more he gives to others, the more his own bounty increases.”

 It seems obvious that what Laozi refers to are not material things or money, but another perspective.
 An example might be that when I help others, I contribute money and effort to others, but pleasure enriches my own heart.

 I’ve come to realize that what Laozi refers to is mind energy and a spiritual realm.

 Laozi said: “The Way is boundless, so nature is boundless, so the world is boundless, and so I am boundless.”

 This saying, which refers to the life value of mankind, inspires me more than any other.
 It’s easy to understand that nature and the world are endless.
 The Way (or Tao) is the root of all things, and is therefore gigantic.
 But our bodies are even smaller than those of horses and cattle, so how can Laozi say we are boundless?

 The answer is that when you ask how large a cup is, it depends on its capacity.
 French writer Victor Hugo said that we see the land as enormous, but the ocean is more enormous than the land.
 The sky is more immense than the ocean, while the human heart can be greater than the sky.
 When faced with this dilemma, Laozi would say that the human heart can achieve enlightenment of the Tao, and so can be as great as the Tao.

-Therefore, if one attains enlightenment, cannot all the world’s tiny grace, resentment, benefits, harm, success and failure be taken lightly?
+Therefore, if one attains enlightenment, can’t all the world’s tiny graces, resentments, benefits, harms, successes, and failures be taken lightly?